 Drinks included: A good selection of drinks is included in the cost.
 Exotic or premium brands and champagne must be arranged in advance, and will be charged extra.

-Birdwatching: With highly knowledgeable guides and a mix of wet and dry environments, Linyanti Bush Camp is an excellent spot for keen birdwatchers.
-When we last visited we noted a particularly wide variety of raptors and owls, as well as more usual avian species, such as bee-eaters and kingfishers.See more ideas for Birdwatching in Botswana
+Birdwatching: Highly knowledgeable guides and a mix of wet and dry environments makes Linyanti Bush Camp an excellent addition to a birdwatching holiday.
+We noted a particularly wide variety of raptors and owls, in addition to bee-eaters and kingfishers.See more ideas for Birdwatching in Botswana

 Attitude towards children: Linyanti Bush Camp welcomes children from the age of 7 years.
 However, children under 16 years are not permitted on mokoro trips or walking safaris (though they can join nature walks around camp).
 Families with children under 12 years must usually book a private vehicle – at extra cost, except for families of five or more, who are automatically allocated a private vehicle free of charge Families with younger children could consider Linyanti Ebony, which is adjacent and has a family tent.